-63. Evaporation. - The evaporation of liquids causes the production of electricity, the liquid and the vapour assuming opposite states.
+63. Evaporation. - The evaporation of liquids is often accompanied by electrification, the liquid and the vapour assuming opposite states.
 A few drops of a solution of sulphate of copper thrown into a hot platinum crucible produce violent electrification as they evaporate.